laanwj/qtsowrap/README.md

 - Reduce the number of libraries in 'depends'.
 The display and font system libraries no longer need to be built, this library acts as a full replacement from the perspective of the build system.
 - Optional dependencies (eg Wayland, X11) in otherwise static Qt build.
 Unlike when directly linking, failing to load libraries is not necessarily fatal and can instead disable the functionality.
+  - Qt's `xcb_xinput` could be handled in this way.
+It's a library that's only present for newer xcb versions, and is used to support XInput2, which is optional (that said, it's likely not needed for us at all).
+Currently Qt hacks around this by building an internal version of this lib.
 - Could print more useful errors when a library is missing.
 - Tighter control over version requirements by restricting which symbols are wrapped.
-- Optional feature support by being tolerant of missing symbols.
+- Optional feature support by being tolerant of (some) missing symbols.

 Not all of these are currently implemented.